2019 Spring Registration Instructions Sacramento MBA

 Some core courses are pre-loaded in Manage Schedule.
 Click Register for Courses.
 (If Register for Courses is not clicked, registration does not process and you are not enrolled.)

-Required Course Fall 2015 Entering Students*
+Required Courses for Fall 2018 Entering Students

 Required Courses Fall 2017 Entering Students